This is a guest post brought to you by Lance from TravelAddicts.net.

 Getting to Yuengling Brewery

-Yuengling Brewery is located in downtown Pottsville, Pennsylvania in Schuylkill County within Pennsylvania’s Coal Region.
+Yuengling Brewery is located in downtown Pottsville near Jerry’s Classic Cars and Collectables Museum in Schuylkill County within Pennsylvania’s Susquehanna Region.
 For information on the Yuengling Brewery tour schedule, visit their website.
-For detailed directions, see the map below.
+For detailed Yuengling Brewery directions, see the map below.